 The first priority of transparency is to publish the information, promptly and in full, to the public.
 Disclosure of information on a website is relatively cheap and easy.
 Most contract information is now prepared and kept in electronic form and can be downloaded onto a website.

 The second priority is to ensure as far as possible that the published information is accurate.
 To have someone independent verify the accuracy of all the recommended information in paragraphs 1 to 15 of PACS Standard 15 is likely to be too difficult and expensive.
 If publication had to await its verification, then this may slow down or restrict the provision of information, and therefore defeat the purpose of full and prompt publication.

 It is therefore suggested that the best compromise solution is to publish all information promptly and in full, without need for prior independent verification.
 The accuracy of the disclosed information could then be challenged and verified in the following ways:

-If the error is not rectified, and suggests corruption, the error can be reported to the press or the law enforcement authorities.
+If the error is reported and is not rectified, and suggests corruption, the error can further be reported by other Project participants or the public to the press, or to the law enforcement authorities.

 The risk of simplification is that much valuable information may be lost in the process.
 It may also allow for important details to be concealed on the pretext that the intention was to simplify the material for disclosure.

 Simplification is also in itself an expensive process, as someone needs to be appointed to undertake the simplification.

 The simplification process may also be time consuming, and therefore delay the publication of information, which may in turn prevent corruption being discovered in time to prevent it.